Public Health (DrPH)

 - Communicate with site about HR requirements. (e.g. background checks, paperwork, orientations, badges, parking)

 - Register for the 3-hour Residency course (PBHL 9560) in Athena.
 (You will not be cleared to register unless you have your approval paperwork in and a MOU is in place.
 NO EXCEPTIONS!)

 - Check the UGA Registrar Office’s Academic Calendars for important dates (e.g. – Mid-term, last day of class, etc.) Respond to “First of the Semester” check-in email’

 - Respond to Mid-term email.
 Make Mid-term evaluation document availble to Site Supervisor/Preceptor.

-- DrPH Mid-term Residency Evaluation completed with Site supervisor and sent to Practice Coordinator and Academic Advisor.
+- DrPH Mid-term Applied Practice Experience Evaluation completed with Site supervisor and sent to Practice Coordinator and Academic Advisor.
 (Refer to the current DrPH Applied Practice Experience Handbook (PDF).)

 End of Semester (Due Last Day of Class)

-- Complete DrPH Final Residency Evaluation (PDF) with Site Supervisor and email to Practice Coordinator AND Academic Advisor MPH Final Evaluation DrPH Final Evaluation
+- Complete DrPH Preceptor Final Evaluation (PDF) with Site Supervisor and email to Practice Coordinator AND Academic Advisor.

-- DrPH Final Residency Report completed using template and sent electronically to Practice Coordinator AND Academic Advisor MPH Final Report DrPH Final Report
+- DrPH Final Applied Practice Experience Report completed using template and sent electronically to Practice Coordinator AND Academic Advisor MPH Final Report DrPH Final Report

 - Field Placement Experience Survey completed.
 This will be sent to you via Qualtrics Link.